Darxo/Hardened/README.md

 - You can no longer do two Arenas during the same day
 - Newly spawned faction parties no longer teleport a few tiles towards their destination during the first tick
 - Hitpoint and Armor damage base damage rolls for attacks are no longer separate.
 The same base damage roll is now used for both damage types
+- Hitpoints recovery on brothers is now more accurate (The Cook Follower now actually increases the hitpoint recovery)
 - Bandaging allies now updates their overlay ui correctly
 - Brothers no longer gain any XP when allies die
 - Releasing a dog within 2 seconds of killing someone no longer skips the dogs turn